arif98741/laravelbdsms/readme.md

 That should do it.

 ### Or, if you want to send message with queue.
-This queue will be added in your jobs.
-Message be sent as soon as job is run.
+This queue will be added in your jobs table.
+Message will be sent as soon as job is run.
 <pre>
 use Xenon\LaravelBDSms\Facades\SMS;
 use Xenon\LaravelBDSms\Provider\Ssl;